 The School supports harmony and health through dance, yoga and communication.

 If you wish to remain connected, please follow us here or on Facebook.
 You are welcome to subscribe to our newsletter and join our community.

-Contact us to receive free monthly tips on how to live a life of harmony and health through our dance, NVC, yoga activities and tell us which one you are interested in.
+Contact us for free monthly tips on how to live a life of harmony and health through our dance, NVC, and yoga activities and tell us which one you are interested in.

 We will be delighted to hear from you.